salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * Predefined and static list of options.
 All options MUST be listed in discovery 2
 * MUST be reference as string

-## Metadata
+## Metadata object format
 Servers MUST include a meta object at root level of the response envelope.

 **Meta Object**
-MUST NOT include properties outside of set
+* MUST NOT include properties outside of set
 * MUST "etags" - array of etag objects - object defining the version of returned resources
 * MAY "totalCount" - Number - the number of total records in a collection response
 * MAY "links" - array of link objects - object defining relationships such as paging

 **Link object**
-MUST NOT include properties outside of set
+* MUST NOT include properties outside of set
 * MUST "href" - string - href to next state or page
 * MUST "name" - enum - description of href implying purpose
 	* valid standard names are "prev", "next", "self", "first", "last"